tarnowsky/tarnowsky/README.md

 I'm a patient and persistent person who pursues my goals.
 I like working in a group, I feel good as a leader.
 I am creative.
 I can just as well follow a marked path as well as discover and invent my own.

-My disadvantages are: a large part of the time spent on social media, malaise when I do not stand out clearly in a given group.